GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/04.231-240/02.Flee-as-a-Bird/docs.md

 ---
+title: |
-title: 232.
-Flee as a Bird
+    232. Flee as a Bird - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 232.
+Flee as a Bird.
+Flee as a bird to your mountain,  Thou who art weary of sin;  Go to the clear flowing Fountain,  Where you may wash and be clean;  Fly, for th'avenger is near thee,  Call, and the Saviour will hear thee,  He on his bosom will bear thee;  O thou who art weary of sin,  O thou who art weary of sin.
+    keywords:  |
-    keywords: Church Hymnal, Flee as a Bird, Flee as a bird to your mountain,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Flee as a Bird, Flee as a bird to your mountain.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 232. FLEE AS A BIRD
+####  Church Hymnal 1941,

 ```txt

 1.
 Flee as a bird to your mountain,
 Thou who art weary of sin;